Topics at a Glance

 - Introduction to Economics, Political Economy and Some Conceptions of Power

-The Global Political Economy of Development
+- Political Economy of Post-War Development (The Bretton Woods Regime)

-- The Debt Crisis
+- The Debt Crisis (1982) and its Precursors

 - Conditionality and Structural Adjustment